Defalt-Meh/Spotify-Data-Analysis-Exploring-My-Listening-Habits/README.md

 ## Motivation

-I started this project to explore my Spotify listening habits and gain a deeper understanding of my music preferences.
-By analyzing the data, I hope to uncover patterns in my listening behavior, such as favorite artists, songs, and trends over time.
-Additionally, I hope to take it a step further by building a predictive model to determine why a track is opened (e.g., via forward button, track done, or play button).Why?
-Because it is cool!
-Just kidding, this predictive aspect combines my love for music and technology with the exciting challenge of data science.
-Through this project, I hope to gain valuable insights while expanding my technical skillset.
+In the grim darkness of the far future, there is only data.
+I embarked on this holy crusade of analysis to uncover the sacred patterns within my Spotify listening habits.
+What artists dominate my auditory battlefields?
+What songs carry me through the trenches of daily life?
+And, most importantly, can a machine be taught to predict whether a song will be skipped—like an unworthy heretic—based on its traits?

+By undertaking this glorious quest, I wield the weapons of data science and machine learning to forge a deeper understanding of my music consumption.
+Is this a mere mortal's attempt to understand the Omnissiah's playlist?
+Nay, it is the union of flesh, steel, and streaming technology to expand my technical skillset and have a jolly good laugh along the way.

 ---

 ## Data Source

-The data for this project was sourced from Spotify's personal data export feature and my manually curated playlists.
+This project’s data was extracted from the vaults of Spotify using the sanctified export feature, combined with my curated playlists of righteous auditory glory.
 The dataset includes:

-- **Song listening history**: Timestamps, song names, artists, and more.
+- **Song listening history**: Chronicles of every track that has blessed my ears.
-- **Playlists**: Information about songs within each playlist.
+- **Playlists**: Detailed tomes of songs from my sacred playlists.
-- **Includes data between 2019 and 2024.**
+- **Timeframe**: Spanning the years of 2019 to 2024, this is my holy scripture of sound.

-**Note**: The raw data will not be included in the repository to protect privacy.
+**Note**: The raw data has been locked away in the Forbidden Archive to protect my identity from data-daemons.

 ---

 ## Data Analysis

-This project will follow several stages of analysis:
+Behold the stages of this glorious undertaking:

 ### 1. Data Cleaning
-- Handling missing values, standardizing column names, and ensuring consistency across datasets.
+- Cleansing the dataset of impurities, purging null values, and standardizing column names for consistency.
+Truly, a Mechanicum-worthy endeavor.

 ### 2. Exploratory Data Analysis (EDA)
-- I will be using Python libraries like Pandas, Matplotlib, and Seaborn to visualize and analyze the data.
+- Deploying powerful Python libraries—Pandas, Matplotlib, and Seaborn—like servo-skulls to visualize and analyze my sacred data.
-- To gain insights into:
+- Unearthing holy truths such as:
-  - Top artists and songs by listening hours and play counts.
+  - The songs and artists I have pledged my allegiance to, sorted by listening hours and play counts.
-  - Patterns in music consumption across days, hours, and months.
+  - Battle patterns in music consumption across the days, hours, and months.
-  - Proportion of unique vs. non-unique songs in playlists.
+  - The ratio of unique to non-unique songs in my playlists, to determine if I’m a heretic who repeats songs too much.

 ### 3. Visualization
-- **Bar charts**: Top artists and songs.
+- **Bar charts**: A pictorial tribute to my top artists and songs.
-- **Pie charts**: Unique vs. non-unique songs.
+- **Pie charts**: Slices of data showing unique vs. non-unique tracks in my musical dominion.
-- **Word clouds**: Favorite artists and songs.
+- **Word clouds**: Textual nebulae of my favorite artists and songs.
-- **Time-based trends**: Hourly, daily, and monthly streaming patterns.
+- **Time-based trends**: Hourly, daily, and monthly streaming patterns laid bare for worship.

 ### 4. Predictive Modeling
-- **Goal**: Building a model in Jupyter Notebook(Easier said then done) to predict the reason a track is opened (`reason_start`) based on contextual, user behavior, and song-related features.
+- **Goal**: To craft a machine learning model in Jupyter Notebook, a shrine of computation, to predict why a track was opened (`reason_start`).
+Is it divine intervention, or mortal folly?
 - **Approach**:
-  - Implementing machine learning models like Random Forest directly in the notebook(Or other models, if I find more suitable ones).
+  - Deploying Random Forest (or better models if the Machine Spirit demands it).
-  - Using scikit-learn for model training and evaluation.
+  - Utilizing scikit-learn as the sacred cogitator for training and evaluation.
 - **Evaluation**:
-  - Assessing the model using accuracy, precision, recall, and a confusion matrix.
+  - Judging the machine’s worthiness with metrics like accuracy, precision, recall, and confusion matrices—tools of the data inquisition.
 - **Features**:
-  - Song-level: `duration`, `artist`, etc.
+  - Song-level: Traits of the track, such as duration and artist.
-  - User-level: `skip_percentage`, historical listening behavior.
+  - User-level: Behavioral patterns like skipping frequency.
-  - Context-level: `time_of_day`, `device_type`, `artist`.
+  - Context-level: The time of day and the device used—factors that influence the mind of the listener.

 ---

 ## Findings

-Through this project, I hope to learn the following about my listening habits:
+From the ashes of raw data rise these truths:

 - **Top Artists and Songs**:
-  - Identify my top artists and songs by listening time and play counts.
+  - My most revered artists and tracks, crowned by listening time and play counts.
-  - Understand how my preferences vary by genre or mood.
+  - The genres and moods that align with my soul on the battlefield of life.
 - **Streaming Patterns**:
-  - Explore which days and times I’m most active.
-  - Highlight specific months or seasons when I stream more frequently.
+  - Days and hours when I am most active, showing the tactical deployment of sound.
+  - Seasons of heightened streaming—perhaps when inspiration or despair takes hold.
 - **Repetition**:
-  - Calculate how often I revisit songs and playlists(Answer is a lot).
+  - How often I repeat songs like an Ecclesiarch chanting hymns (spoiler: a lot).
 - **Prediction**:
-  - Use the predictive model to identify key factors driving track-opening behavior.
+  - Insights from the predictive model about what drives my listening behavior—akin to discovering the motives of a Chaos cultist.

 ---